 The Middle East and North Africa have been going through a tumultuous process of change since the uprisings of 2011.
 In the process, many old social, political and even physical boundaries have been crossed, broken or re-created.
 The concept of “boundaries” now plays a significant role in social sciences and humanities.
 In addition to actual physical boundaries, the concept is also related to the study of identity, religion, gender, immigration, minorities and many other phenomena.

 Conference is open to non-presenting attendants.
-Registration for students, journalist and others interested will open in spring 2019.
+Registration for students, journalist and others interested is now open.

 Join NSMES now!